Levii17/Levii17/README.md

 > *"Design is not just what it looks like – design is how it works."*

 Hey there!
-I work on Front end development and web designing when I am bored while focusing on Data Science and AI/ML.
+I work on Front end development and web designing.
+When I am bored while i read manga, watch anime or game.
 I believes in creating digital experiences that are both beautiful and functional.
 I specialize in crafting pixel-perfect interfaces that tell stories and solve real problems.

 ## 🧙‍♂️ About Me

 - 🔭 I am currently working on and developing my programming skills
-- 🌱 I'm currently learning .Net Framework and Hands on Experience in Full Stack
+- 🌱 I'm currently learning Back-end development and databases
-- 👯 I'm looking to collaborate on
+- 👯 I'm looking to collaborate on:
-  - I'm looking for help with Artificial Intelligence, Machine Learning, Deep Learning, Data Science, Automation, BlockChain development
+  - Any/Every -thing, Anytime, hmu :)
   - Ask me about anything related to tech

 ## 🎮 Fun Facts